How To Style Bookshelves For A Coastal Farmhouse Look | See in this post how I decorated my bookshelves for the summer.

 The bookshelf on the opposite side holds our TV.
 You can see how I went about hiding it in this post.
 Above the TV, I have my favorite straw baskets for shelf storage.
 You can find the same ones at Amazon here.
 On the shelf above the baskets is a piece of driftwood I have had for years.
 I picked this up off of a little island we used to frequent with friends for cookouts.
 We were always out boating together and would stop at this island and grill.
 It became our “tailgate” island and was quite nice with a sandy beach where the kids could swim.
 We never came across another soul there.
 Maybe, because wild pigs were on that little island.
 For that reason, we dubbed it “Pig Island” and often saw pig tracks in the sand.
 Because of that, we never ventured too far inland.

-One of my favorite things about the bookshelves is that the two sides don’t match.
+One of my favorite things about my bookshelves is that the two sides don’t match.
 Therefore, it adds some unexpected interest to the room.
+I love having the capability of hiding the TV when we’re entertaining and not using the television.

 How to style bookshelves for a coastal farmhouse look?
 This is how I did it this summer, and I’m hoping you will get some inspiration from it for your decorating.